 U.S. Bank leads and participates in numerous initiatives to become more environmentally responsible, including setting goals to measure our progress.
 We track and monitor energy consumption and carbon emissions and follow sustainable principles in the design of our new facilities with plans to maintain this focus in the future.

 We’ve committed to reducing our operational greenhouse gas (GHG) emissions by 40% by 2029 and 60% by 2044, using a 2014 baseline.

 The U.S. Bank Environmental Responsibility Policy is the centerpiece for our sustainability governance and guides us in improving our sustainability efforts today and in the future.
 We review our practices and policy every quarter and look for additional opportunities to make a positive impact.

 We work hard to continuously strengthen our environmental governance and programs, which has been recognized through a significant increase in our CDP (formerly known as Carbon Disclosure Project) grade over the past few years.
-We’re proud to have received an A- from CDP in both 2016, 2017 and 2018.
+We’re proud to have received an A- from CDP in 2016, 2017, 2018 and 2019.